Learning with Incomplete Context: Linear Contextual Bandits with Pretrained Imputation: REGRET ANALYSIS

 \end{proposition} In Section~\ref{sec:lower}, we show that this upper bound is near-minimax optimal in both the time horizon and the auxiliary sample size, provided the auxiliary dataset is sufficiently large.

-The proof of both propositions, as well as the explicit choice of $\hat p$ is included in the Appendix.
+The proof of both propositions, as well as the explicit choice of $\hat p$ is included in the Appendix~\ref{propoproof}.
 As a remark, the examples above focus on a one-dimensional missing covariate.
 Extending to a general $d_W$-dimensional missing context is straightforward and leads to a similar result, except for an additional $\sqrt{d_W}$ factor from handling coordinates separately (e.g., via a union bound or vector-valued concentration).
+Furthermore, the rates in Propositions~\ref{cor:exp:lin} and~\ref{cor:exp:non} are robust to mild covariate shift between the historical and online distributions; see Appendix~\ref{app:covariate-shift-theory} for details.